mdhooge/vim-cutlass/README.md

 ## Cutlass

-Very simple plugin that just overrides bindings for delete and change operations to not affect the clipboard.
+Very simple plugin that just overrides the delete operations to not affect the current yank.

 The following keys are overridden to always use the black hole register:  `c`, `cc`, `C`, `s`, `S`, `d`, `dd`, `D`, `x`, `X`.

-All of these operations now simply delete and do not affect the current yank.

 Note that if you have already mapped these keys to something else (like we do below with 'x') then it will not change it again.

-In addition to this change, you will almost certainly want to define a new key for 'cut', which you can do for example by adding the following to your .vimrc:
+All of these operations now simply delete and do not cut.
+However, you will still want to have a key for 'cut', which you can add for example by including the following to your .vimrc:

 ```
 nnoremap m d